We've tested the best adjustable dumbbells for weightlifting at home 2024

 Each dumbbell ranges between 5 and 52.5 lbs in 5-pound increments, so it has a great range and small enough increments that you can gradually increase the load as you get stronger (in line with progressive overload training).

 It's easy to switch the load as well — all it takes is a twist on the dial on each side to set your desired weight.
 The mechanism is secure as well.
-We were initially wary of dropping plates on our head during presses, but they stayed firmed in place (thankfully!).
+We were initially wary of dropping plates on our head during presses, but they stayed firmly in place (thankfully!).

-We felt they were also more ergonomic than any other weights we've tested, but that didn't stop the handle becoming a bit slippery when you've got sweaty hands.
+We felt they were also more ergonomic than any other weights we've tested, but that didn't stop the handle from becoming a bit slippery when you've got sweaty hands.
 And the handle isn't quite long enough to grip with two hands either.

-However, you do also get two-month access to JRNY workout app, which comes with hundreds of on-demand classes and sessions for you to use while training at home or the gym.
+However, you also get two-month access to JRNY workout app, which comes with hundreds of on-demand classes and sessions for you to use while training at home or the gym.
 The app also has some features specifically for these weights, like dedicated classes and motion tracking to help improve your form.

 Best budget adjustable dumbbells

-Amazon Basics Adjustable Dumbbells on a hard floor
+3. Amazon Basics Adjustable Dumbbells

 Specifications